 - Fridge Logic: Somehow, a lone Goblin Bomber can manage to capture an unguarded walled city, when their attack is explicitly said to be suicidal and they are only ever shown to carry the single large bomb and no other armament (which is not enough to get through a stone wall or sometimes even a wooden one).
 And even then, the Bomber is still clearly shown as being fully loaded afterwards.

 - The bomber can at least threaten to blow up the town (in theory), but how does an inanimate siege unit manage to capture towns?1

 - In the first game, First Strike on a hero, especially when combined with Cold Strike or Lightning Strike.
 Whenever the you get attacked in melee, you get to attack first with a good chance at freezing or stunning the attacker, thus negating the attack.
 Or with high enough damage, just killing the attacker outright.
-With the Customize Hero option, this can be bought on a leader at the start of the game, thus leading to a One Man Party.
+With the Customize Hero option, this can be bought on a leader at the start of the game, thus leading to a One-Man Party.

-That One Level: The first and third dwarf missions of the first game's campaign start you with few resources and run you through huge mazes of dark, enemy filled tunnels to reach specific points on the map.
+- That One Level: The first and third Dwarven missions of the first game's campaign start you with few resources and run you through huge mazes of dark, enemy-filled tunnels to reach specific points on the map.
 If you don't know exactly how to get to the goal, it's easy to either spread your forces too thin or get lost, both of which give the enemy time to build up strong forces undisturbed.